jeremyong/klein/docs/case_studies/kinematic_chain.md

 chains, also referred to as a skeleton.
 Let's breakdown how we might model a skeleton and its animation data with Klein.

 First, let's model the data in a `joint` structure.
-A joint represents a degree of freedom in our skeleton (your elbow or shoulder is a good example), and we'll assume for the moment that all joints in our skeleton can rotate the attached bone but not extend it or twist it in place (these are known as "prismatic" and "cylindrical joints" respectively).
+A joint is an individually controllable set of degrees of freedom in our skeleton (your elbow or shoulder is a good example), and we'll assume for the moment that all joints in our skeleton can rotate the attached bone but not extend it or twist it in place (these are known as "prismatic" and "cylindrical joints" respectively).